adkap2/Vehicle-Lane-Detection/README.md

 - Epochs: 10
 - Dropout: 0.2

-The model loss seemed to converge relatively well at 10 epochs while still taking significant time to train.
+I decided to terminate the training at 10 epochs as the model loss seemed to converge relatively well while still before starting to overfit.